MAAV-Software/mission9-2022/docs/WSL.md

 [wsl2]
 kernel=c:[wherever you want]\\maavImage
 ```
-Next, install USBIPD-WIN from [this link](https://github.com/dorssel/usbipd-win/releases), which provides the bridge from Windows to WSL for USB devices.
+Next, install USBIPD-WIN from [this link](https://github.com/dorssel/usbipd-win/releases) (download the `.msi` installer from the latest release), which provides the bridge from Windows to WSL for USB devices.
 Finally, close all your WSL shells and open a new command prompt (not WSL) as administrator.
 Run `wsl --shutdown` and open a new WSL window.
 Enter `uname -r` and you should see the line `[version-number]-maav-modified-WSL2+` if everything worked correctly.
 Finally, install the Realsense drivers:
 ```
 $ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-key F6E65AC044F831AC80A06380C8B3A55A6F3EFCDE || sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-key F6E65AC044F831AC80A06380C8B3A55A6F3EFCDE
 $ sudo add-apt-repository "deb https://librealsense.intel.com/Debian/apt-repo $(lsb_release -cs) main" -u